Neurofeedback

 Neurofeedback is a form of biofeedback that uses electrical potentials in the brain to reinforce desired brain states through operant conditioning.
 This process is non-invasive neurotherapy and typically collects brain activity data using electroencephalography (EEG).
 Several neurofeedback protocols exist, with potential additional benefit from use of quantitative electroencephalography (QEEG) or functional magnetic resonance imaging (fMRI) to localize and personalize treatment.
 Related technologies include functional near-infrared spectroscopy-mediated (fNIRS) neurofeedback, hemoencephalography biofeedback (HEG), and fMRI biofeedback.

-Neurofeedback is FDA-cleared for PTSD treatment, and training for ADHD and major depressive disorder shows promising results.
-It has been shown to trigger positive behavioral outcomes, such as relieving symptoms related to psychiatric disorders or improving specific cognitive functions in healthy participants.
-These positive behavioral outcomes rely on brain plasticity mechanisms and the ability of subjects to learn throughout life.
+Neurofeedback's benefits are unproven; improvements may stem more from placebo effects than direct brain regulation.

 History

 In 1898, Edward Thorndike formulated the law of effect.
 In his work, he theorized that behavior is shaped by satisfying or discomforting consequences.
 This set the foundation for operant conditioning.

 In 1924, the German psychiatrist Hans Berger connected several electrodes to a patient's scalp and detected a small current by using a ballistic galvanometer.
 In his subsequent studies, Berger analyzed EEGs qualitatively, but in 1932, G. Dietsch applied Fourier analysis to seven EEG records and later became the first researcher to apply quantitative EEG (QEEG).

 In 1950, Neal E. Miller of Yale University was able to train mice to regulate their heartbeat frequency.
 Later on, he continued his work with humans, training them through auditory feedback.

 The first study to demonstrate neurofeedback was reported by Joe Kamiya in 1962.
 Kamiya's experiment had two parts: In the first part, a subject was asked to keep their eyes closed, and when a tone sounded, to say whether they were experiencing alpha waves.
 Initially, the subject would guess correctly about fifty percent of the time, but some subjects would eventually develop the ability to better distinguish between states.

 M. Barry Sterman trained cats to modify their EEG patterns to exhibit more of the so-called sensorimotor rhythm (SMR).
 He published this research in 1967.
 Sterman subsequently discovered that the SMR-trained cats were much more resistant to epileptic seizures after exposure to the convulsant chemical monomethylhydrazine than non-trained cats.
 In 1971, he reported similar improvements with an epileptic patient whose seizures could be controlled through SMR training.
 Joel Lubar contributed to the research of EEG biofeedback, starting with epilepsy and later with hyperactivity and ADHD.